antoniomoneo/OpenAI-assistant/README.md

 This plugin allows embedding OpenAI Assistants via a shortcode.

 The administration page lets you manage multiple assistants.
 You can add new rows for assistants or remove existing ones before saving the settings.
+Two additional fields—**Model** and **Description**—allow configuring data required by the OpenAI Assistants API.
+Legacy fields are still displayed but appear in light grey to indicate they are deprecated.

 Each assistant now has a **Debug** checkbox.
 When enabled, the chat UI shows a log of the actions performed during each request, which can be copied to share